 Ease of access to highly skilled wealth management professionals is imperative for the establishment and stable functioning of a family office.
 Singapore ranks 1st in Asia for talent competitiveness and in the world for high-level skills and talent impact.
 Additionally, the establishment of strong family office communities like the Global-Asia Family Office Circle by the Wealth Management Institute has enhanced the competency of private wealth management professionals in the country.

 Many family offices tend to look to relocate to other countries and make it their home base.
 Family offices can hire professional advisors with unique skill sets, and they can apply for an Employment Pass (EP) that enables them to work in family offices in Singapore.
 Family office employees in Singapore can also apply for Singapore Permanent Residence through the Global Investor Program (GIP) to boost their family office setup and operations in Singapore.
+As of 2024, single-family offices that have received tax incentives employed about 2,200 locals in Singapore.

-Singapore’s family-office encouraging policies
+Singapore’s family office-encouraging policies

 Regulatory changes are the main reason for the hike of new family offices being set up in Singapore.
 The Singapore Economic Board (EDB) and MAS created the Family Office Development Team (FODT) to boost Singapore’s competitiveness, build a stronger connection with family offices, and provide a better operating environment for them in Singapore.
 The changes are as follows: